The Price of Progress: Price Performance and the Future of AI: Introduction

 \section{Introduction}

-A critical dimension of the real-world impact of language models (and AI systems in general) is cost, which is often ignored in discourses around evaluations and AI performance.
-Popular blog posts have ignited discussions on potentially large declines in prices for accessing a given level of (high) LLM performance \citep{appenzeller2024llmflation}.
-At the same time, \citet{epoch2025llminferencepricetrends} finds that, controlling for benchmark performance, LLM token prices may be decreasing by factors of 10--1,000$\times$ per year, depending on the performance level.
-On the other hand, \citet{erol2025cost} finds that the cost-of-pass on benchmarks like MATH 500 and AIME 2024 has gone down by 24.5$\times$ and 3.23$\times$ per year, respectively.
-Understanding these price trends is key for many issues, such as predicting the cost efficiency of models versus labor-based work, or democratizing access to state-of-the-art AI capabilities.\footnote{Documenting changes in quality-adjusted AI prices is also relevant to economic science, as these data can be helpful for understanding substitution elasticities between labor and AI inputs.}
+A critical dimension of the real-world impact of language models (and AI systems in general) is cost, yet it is often ignored in evaluation discourse.
+Recent discussion suggests large declines in the price of accessing high LLM performance \citep{appenzeller2024llmflation}.
+At the upper end, \citet{epoch2025llminferencepricetrends} finds that, controlling for benchmark performance, token prices may be falling by 10--1{,}000$\times$ per year, while \citet{erol2025cost} report more moderate cost-of-pass declines on MATH 500 and AIME 2024 of 24.5$\times$ and 3.23$\times$ per year.
+Understanding these trends matters for forecasting when models become cost-competitive with labor and for democratizing access to state-of-the-art capabilities.\footnote{Quality-adjusted AI price series are also relevant for economics, e.g., for estimating substitution elasticities between labor and AI inputs.}

-In this study, we carefully examine how the price to run LLMs has changed for a given LLM performance level.
-We use data from the Epoch AI Benchmark Hub \citep{EpochLLMBenchmarkingHub2024} and collect historical snapshots of Artificial Analysis prices using the Internet Archive.
-Combining these data, we construct the largest dataset of AI benchmarking prices we know of to date (linked in Appendix~\ref{appendix:code and data}).
-This dataset encompasses knowledge and reasoning benchmarks like GPQA-Diamond (GPQA-D), mathematics benchmarks like OTIS Mock AIME 2024--2025 (AIME), and software engineering benchmarks like SWE-bench Verified (SWE-V).
+In this study, we examine how the price to run LLMs changes for a given performance level and how performance changes with price.
+This sheds light on key drivers and important heterogeneity underlying trends in AI adoption and ability.
+We combine benchmark results from the Epoch AI Benchmark Hub \citep{EpochLLMBenchmarkingHub2024} with historical Artificial Analysis price snapshots collected via the Internet Archive, yielding the largest dataset of benchmark-level AI prices we know of (Appendix~\ref{appendix:code and data}).
+The dataset spans knowledge and reasoning (GPQA-Diamond; GPQA-D), mathematics (OTIS Mock AIME 2024--2025; AIME), and software engineering (SWE-bench Verified; SWE-V).

-Using our data, we estimate regression models that recover an exponentially decreasing price trend for a given LLM performance level.
-This quantity serves as an important proxy for changing AI inference efficiency.
-We employ two approaches.
-In the first, we run a pooled regression of model prices on an exponential trend while controlling for model performance with a regression term.
-In the second, we bin the data and run regressions separately for models with similar benchmark performance levels.
-Both approaches yield qualitatively consistent results.
+Using this data, we estimate regressions that recover an exponentially decreasing price trend conditional on performance---a proxy for inference efficiency progress.
+We use (i) pooled regressions with performance controls and (ii) within-performance-bin regressions; both approaches give consistent qualitative results.